DOI-ONRR/doi-extractives-data/_how-it-works/laws-and-regulations/state-laws-and-regulations.md

 <h2 id="role-of-state-government-agencies" data-nav-header="role-of-state-government-agencies">Role of state government agencies</h2>

 State government agencies create regulations and rules related to natural resource extraction based on applicable state laws and statutes (federal laws and regulations apply to all states and localities).
-Specifically, state government agencies manage state-owned land and natural resources, including leasing natural resources for extraction; enforce regulations and rules related to natural resource extraction; and collect, manage, and disburse revenue from natural resource extraction.</p>
+Specifically, state government agencies manage state-owned land and natural resources, including leasing natural resources for extraction; enforce regulations and rules related to natural resource extraction; and collect, manage, and disburse revenue from natural resource extraction.

 Each state has unique agencies that fulfill these functions.
 For example: